Veditum/Environmental-Data/README.md

 ## Download & Installation

 **1.** Clone the repository.
-git clone github_url Or you can download the zip file 	and Extract the files 	from there.
+git clone https://github.com/Saurabh-kayasth/Environmental-Data.git Or you can download the zip file 	and Extract the files 	from there.

 **2.** Download dependencies (see below)

-**3.** Change directory(cd) to /pdf_project folder and run python3 	workingpdf.py from terminal. (make sure you are using python version 	3.6.x or greater)
+**3.** Change directory(cd) to /Environmetal-Data/Src folder and run python3 	workingpdf.py from terminal. (make sure you are using python version 	3.6.x or greater)

 ## Installation Guide
 >\>= Python 3.6.x : https://www.python.org/downloads/release/python-360/